4-8 Weeks

 - The court may attempt service by email if postal service fails

 Cafcass (Children and Family Court Advisory and Support Service) automatically becomes involved in what happens after a C100 form is submitted.
-They will:
+Following initial gatekeeping, Cafcass is directed to file a safeguarding letter within 17 working days (Combined Allocation & Gatekeeping Guidance, March 2026).
+The letter is filed at least three days before the first hearing and informs the FHDRA decision.

 - Send you both a "safeguarding letter" requesting information